-Whether afforestation alters the intrinsic capacity of the soil to store carbon is less understood, but essential from an offset generation perspective: if afforestation carbon shifts aboveground where it’s vulnerable to fire and simultaneously reduces soil carbon storage, the effect could be a net loss of ecosystem carbon.
+Whether afforestation alters the intrinsic capacity of the soil to store carbon is less understood, but essential from an offset generation perspective: if afforestation carbon shifts aboveground where it is vulnerable to fire and simultaneously reduces soil carbon storage, the effect could be a net loss of ecosystem carbon, depending on the probability of tree loss to wildfire.
 Soil C storage equilibrium is understood to be the result of physico-chemical adsorption of C to soil mineral surfaces (Hassink and Whitmore [1997]), physical protection of C in soil aggregates, the biochemical complexity of the C molecules themselves, and environmental limits on biological activity (Baldock and Skjemstad [2000], Birge et al. [2015]).
-Soil C saturation equilibria (fig. 1) have been detected to shift in some systems following changes in ecosystem processes (e.g., nutrient fertilization (Russell [1960]), indicating that soil C storage limits may be shift in response to change in plant cover.
+Soil C saturation equilibria (fig. 1) have been detected to shift in some systems following changes in ecosystem processes (e.g., nutrient fertilization (Russell [1960]), indicating that soil C storage limits may shift in response to change in plant cover.
 If saturation equilibria do shift in response to afforestation, the reversibility of that shift following tree removal is unknown (fig. 2).
-A metaanlysis (Post and Kwon [2000]) showed soil C response to afforestation ranging from -0.141 to 0.617 Mg C ha−1yr−1 in response to afforestation, with much of the response variability predicted by tree species, soil texture, and environmental conditions.
-A different metaanlysis (Guo and Gifford [2002]) reported 25 percent greater soil C gains in afforested cropland versus grassland, and a review from Paul (Paul et al. [2001]) reported higher soil C in afforested cropland but a decrease in soil C when grasslands were afforestation.
-Barger et al. (2011) reported similar variability in soil C response to afforestation and Jackson et al. [2002] reported that moisture modifies whether grassland afforestation leads to a net gain or loss of whole ecosystem carbon.
+A meta-analysis (Post and Kwon [2000]) showed soil C response to afforestation ranging from -0.141 to 0.617 Mg C ha−1yr−1 in response to afforestation, with much of the response variability predicted by tree species, soil texture, and environmental conditions.
+A different meta-analysis (Guo and Gifford [2002]) reported 25 percent greater soil C gains in afforested cropland versus grassland, and a review from Paul (Paul et al. [2001]) reported higher soil C in afforested cropland but a decrease in soil C when grasslands were afforested.
+Barger et al. (2011) reported similar variability in soil C response to afforestation and Jackson et al. [2002] reported that moisture levels change whether grassland afforestation leads to a net gain or loss of whole ecosystem carbon.

-While the role of afforestation on soil carbon storage, and the impact of fire on soil is largely indirect, e.g., through charcoal inputs (Skjemstad et al. [1996]) and shifts in aboveground plant communities (e.g., Rice et al. [2008]), we do know that there is a magnitude difference in ecosystem carbon loss when a grassland (with an estimated 1660 kg aboveground C ha−1, (Knapp et al. [1998]) versus a juniper woodland (with an estimated 64,090 kg aboveground C ha−1, (Norris et al. [2001b]) burns.
+While the role of afforestation on soil carbon storage, and the impact of fire on soil is largely indirect, e.g., through charcoal inputs (Skjemstad et al. [1996]) and shifts in aboveground plant communities (e.g., Rice et al. [2008]), we do know that there is a magnitude difference in ecosystem carbon loss when a grassland (with an estimated 1660 kg aboveground C ha−1, Knapp et al. [1998]) versus a juniper woodland (with an estimated 64,090 kg aboveground C ha−1, Norris et al. [2001b]) burns.

 Afforestation and wildfire cost